dCache/dcache-book2/cookbook-protos.md

 Disableing unauthenticated DCAP via SRM
 =======================================

 In some cases SRM transfers fail because they are tried via the plain DCAP protocol (URL starts with `dcap://`).
-Since plain DCAP is unauthenticated, the DCACHE server will have no information about the user trying to access the system.
+Since plain DCAP is unauthenticated, the dCache server will have no information about the user trying to access the system.
 While the transfer will succeed if the UNIX file permissions allow access to anybody (e.g. mode 777), it will fail otherwise.

-Usually all doors are registered in SRM as potential access points for DCACHE.
+Usually all doors are registered in SRM as potential access points for dCache.
 During a protocol negotiation the SRM chooses one of the available doors.
 You can force PROG-SRMCP to use the GSIDCAP protocol (`-protocol=gsidcap`) or you can unregister plain, unauthenticated DCAP from known protocols: From the file `config/door.batch` remove `-loginBroker=LoginBroker` and restart DOOR-DCAP with

     PROMPT-ROOT jobs/door stop
     PROMPT-ROOT jobs/door -logfile=dCacheLocation/log/door.log start